dewittpe/pkgstr-and-ci/00-slides/talk.md

     - 2010-2011 academic year:

         - I, one other student, and one faculty member used Sweave (knitr initial release was January 2012).
-All incoming students had SAS experence or no statistical software experience.
+All incoming students had either SAS experence or no statistical software experience.

         - SAS was primary language used in course work.